 How do I know my dog has worms?

-This is a general recommendation to regularly look for the worms that may parasite your dogs.
-The Companion Animal Parasite Council recommends performing a control 4 times a year.
-On practice this is rarely achieved.
+The general recommendation to regularly look for signs of worms in your dog.
+The Companion Animal Parasite Council in the USA recommends performing a check four times per year.
+In reality, this is not often done.

 The flotation technique

-Nematodes lay tens of thousands of eggs daily, but only 15 days after they’ve reached the digestive tract.
+In fact, nematodes lay tens of thousands of eggs daily, but only 15 days after they’ve reached the digestive tract.
 Flatworms shed segments episodically.
-Absence of segments does not mean there is no worm.
+Therefore, a test may take place at the wrong time.

 The case of heartworm

-If tests are positive, and if your dog shows up symptom suggesting the presence of adult worms, your vet will perform radiographic and/or echocardiographic examinations.
+If tests return positive, and your dog shows symptom suggesting the presence of adult worms, your vet will perform radiographic and/or echocardiographic examinations.